 You know what’s more important than dessert?
 Coffee.
 My criteria for a good coffee shop would include having a respect for the beans, having various methods of preparing well-brewed coffees and espresso beverages, having a good tea selection, having excellent snacks and light meals, and all at a reasonable price point.
-This the best Toronto coffee in town.
+These are the best Toronto coffee shops in town.
 Average price between $5-10 per person.

 Tried and True:

 Boxcar Social: This place epitomizes Toronto and its strong coffee scene.
 With locations in Rosedale, Temperance Street and Harbourfront, they upgrade every space they take over.
 Fully licensed with a fun menu as well.

 Neo Coffee Bar: This Japanese coffee shop is so beautiful and so slick, it’s a great place to go to read your Monocle or Walrus magazine in your raw silk pants and fancy glasses.